mhackersu/aws-cdk-platform-ephemeral/eval-notes.md

 Follow these steps to launch the environment:

 - Navigate to the command line
-- From the command line, make sure you are at the root directory of this project `pwd`
+- From the command line, make sure you are at the root directory of this project.
+You can type `pwd` on a linux terminal to display the current working directory which is a handy way of looking up where you are.
-- Navigate to the inf directory `cd inf`
+- Navigate to the inf directory.
+This can be done by typing `cd inf`
-- Type the following
+- Next, type the following

 `./inf/.ci-start.sh`